MPEG-4 Part 2: Advanced Simple Profile (ASP)

 The MPEG quantization and interlace support are designed in basically similar ways to the way it is found in MPEG-2 Part 2.
 The B picture support is designed in a basically similar way to the way it is found in MPEG-2 Part 2 and H.263v2.

 The quarter-pixel motion compensation feature of ASP was innovative, and was later also included (in somewhat different forms) in later designs such as MPEG-4 Part 10, HEVC, VC-1 and VVC.
 Some implementations of MPEG-4 Part 2 omit support for this feature, because it has a significantly harmful effect on the speed of software decoders and it is not always beneficial for quality.

 The global motion compensation feature is not actually supported in most implementations although the standard officially requires decoders to support it.
 Most encoders do not support it either, and some experts say that it does not ordinarily provide any benefit in compression.
 When used, ASP's global motion compensation has a large unfavorable impact on speed and adds considerable complexity to the implementation.

+Levels

 Simple Studio Profile (SStP)

-The MPEG-4 Simple Studio Profile (SStP), or ISO/IEC 14496-2, has six levels going from SDTV to 4K resolution.
-MPEG-4 SStP allows for up to 12-bit bit depth and up to 4:4:4 chroma subsampling, using Intra-frame coding only.
-MPEG-4 SStP is used by HDCAM SR.
+The Simple Studio Profile has six levels, ranging from SDTV to 4K resolution.
+SStP allows for up to 12-bit bit depth and up to 4:4:4 chroma subsampling, using intra-frame coding only.
+SStP is used by HDCAM SR.

+Levels

 Patent holders

-The following organizations hold patents for MPEG-4 Visual technology, as listed in the patent pool administered by MPEG LA.
+MPEG-4 Part 2 patents have expired worldwide (excluding Brazil), the last one on January 28, 2024.
+Two patents related to this technology remain active in Brazil, each one owned by Dolby Laboratories and Siemens.
+The following organizations held patents for MPEG-4 Visual technology, as listed in the patent pool administered by MPEG LA.